tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/pgp/index.md

 showpagemeta = false
 +++

-PGP stands for Pretty Good Privacy, and it is a data encryption and decryption program that provides cryptographic privacy and authentication.
+Pretty Good Privacy (PGP) is a method for data encryption and decryption.
-It was initially developed by Phil Zimmermann in 1991 and has since become a widely used method for securing email communications and files.
-Feel free to contact me via e-mail [spam@tobias-weiss.org](mailto:spam@tobias-weiss.org).
+With a properly configured e-mail software, it provides cryptographic privacy and authentication.
 If you like to send me an encrypted message via PGP, please use following public key:

 {{< highlight go >}}